 This is an Agency service.
-ITCD provides this Web page as a courtesy to NASA Headquarters users.
+ITCD provides this Web page as a courtesy and outlines specific guideance for NASA Headquarters users.

 What is the Scientific and Technical Information (STI) Program

 The STI Program is a critical component in the worldwide activity of scientific and technical aerospace research and development.
 Collected from U.S. and international sources, STI is organized according to content prior to being added to the NASA Technical Reports Server (NTRS) Registered, which is a world-class collection of STI that includes over 4 million bibliographic records and a growing number of full-text documents.
 A public interface is available through the NTRS.
 The NASA STI Program acquires, processes, archives, announces, and disseminates NASA STI and acquires worldwide STI of critical importance to NASA and the Nation.

-The STI Program is managed at Langley Research Center and is essential to help NASA avoid duplication of research by sharing information and to ensure that the U.S. maintains its preeminence in aerospace-related industries and education.
+The STI Program is managed at Langley Research Center and is essential to helping NASA avoid duplication of research by sharing information and to ensure that the U.S. maintains its preeminence in aerospace-related industries and education.

 (This process is for NASA Headquarters personnel)